inmanta/inmanta-docker/README.md

 ## Deploy the oss orchestrator with an ssh sidecar

+:bulb: **To give access to your used in the ssh sidecar, you must provide some public key that will be installed in the container.
+You can do this using the INMANTA_AUTHORIZED_KEYS environment variable.**

 ```
 # Latest oss release
 export INMANTA_ORCHESTRATOR_IMAGE=ghcr.io/inmanta/orchestrator:latest

+# Your own public, new-line separated, key(s)
+export INMANTA_AUTHORIZED_KEYS="ssh-rsa ..."

 # Start db, orchestrator and ssh sidecar
 sudo docker compose -f docker-compose.yml -f docker.compose.ssh.override.yml up -d